iamkirankumaryadav/Library/AI/Artificial Intelligence.md

 - Self Driving Cars
 - Self Operating Computers

 # AI is a Set of Algorithms and Intelligence to Mimic Human Intelligence.

-ML is one of them, and DL is one of those ML Techniques.
+# ML is a Branch of AI

+# DL is one of those ML Techniques.